 - Dip-ables such as strawberries, banana pieces cut into 1-inch chunks, dried appricots, candied ginger, apple pieces

-1 Heat the cream over medium heat in a small saucepan until tiny bubbles show and begins to lightly and slowly simmer.
+1 Heat the cream with a pinch of salt over medium heat in a small saucepan until tiny bubbles show and begins to lightly and slowly simmer.

 2 Remove from heat, add the chocolate, and whisk until smooth and full incorporated.